-Rotator Cuff Injuries & Solutions in Kirkland, WA
+Rotator Cuff Injuries & Treatments in Kirkland, WA

 The rotator cuff is made up of four tendons (subscapularis, supraspinatus, infraspinatus, and teres minor) that work to hold the humeral head in the socket so that other larger muscles can move the shoulder.
 Due to high volume daily use, rotator cuff injuries are very common.

 Much of the movement that our arms make is determined by the rotator cuff, which is why injuries to this area can be particularly painful.
 Even a task as simple as lifting your arm above your head would be impossible with a torn rotator cuff.

 A torn rotator cuff is a fairly common injury, as well as a painful one.
 These tears can occur as either a partial, or total tear, which may or may not require surgical treatment depending upon the severity of the individual case.
 When the rotator cuff is torn, weakness and pain can occur.
 Over time, especially with a large rotator cuff tear that is not repaired, a certain type of arthritis can occur.
 The rotator cuff can cause pain without being torn due to tendonitis, bursitis/impingement or calcific tendonitis.